 The bands cutting across the Tertiary strata in Badlands National Park (South Dakota) are clastic dikes, where the material that fills the tensile fracture is sediment (in this case both mud and sand).
 Two fundamental explanations for them are that they are earth fissures that filled in with loose sediment that washed in from above, or that they are injectites, where mobilized, wet sediment intrudes into the surrounding sediment from some subsurface source.
 One event that can cause such mobilization (liquefaction) of sediment is a large earthquake.
 Internal flow structures suggest these dikes are injectites.

 This is a close up view the Jurassic Aztec sandstone in Valley of Fire State Park in Nevada.
 Three planar discontinuities can be seen in the sandstone, and are compaction bands.
-They are more resistant to erosion because inside the band the grains have 'collapsed' to closer positions reducing porosity.
-In addition, grain breakage can occur.
-However, the steeper bands (from upper left to lower right) do not show any offset of the delicate dune laminae here.
+They are more resistant to erosion because inside the band the grains have 'collapsed' to closer positions reducing porosity and enhancing cementation.
+The steeper bands (from upper left to lower right) do not show any offset of the delicate dune laminae here.
 This means that either side of the discontinuity has moved towards each other.
-This is opposite of a tensile feature - an anti-joint.
+This is opposite of a opening mode feature - an anti-joint.
 The more shallowly dipping layer here does offset both the earlier steep bands and the laminae, indicating that this has a shear component during its history.
 So this feature differs from the other and has been called a shear enhanced compaction band.
 These features are fairly rare and not particularly well understood at present, but they are interesting.